-Avi Vantage support for Linux server (bare metal) clouds includes support for port channel (bond) interfaces on the Linux server hosts.
+Avi Vantage on Linux server (bare metal) cloud supports port channel (bond) interfaces.

-Note: Port channeling also is referred to by several other names, including port bonding, port trunking, and link aggregation.
+- Port channeling is also referred to as port bonding, port trunking, and link aggregation.

 Link Failure Recovery

-Traffic flowing on a failing link is automatically redirected to the other links within the port channel interface to achieve fault tolerance.
+Traffic directed on a failing link is automatically redirected to other links within the port channel interface to achieve fault tolerance.

-In the terminology of the Linux interface configuration files, a bond interface consists of a master interface and one or more “slave” (secondary) interfaces.
+This section discusses a set of sample port channel configuration files.
+In the Linux interface configuration files, a bond interface consists of a bond interface and one or more member (secondary) interfaces.

-Note: Port channeling is supported only through configuration of the feature in the Linux server’s interface configuration files.
-Port channeling cannot be configured through Avi Vantage.
+Note: Port channeling can only be configured using the Linux server’s interface configuration files.
+This configuration is not supported on Avi Vantage.